 - To become a Director, a person must:

-- Win a majority of the Members' votes at a duly-called General Meeting at which a quorum is present, or,
+- Win a majority of the Members' votes at a duly called General Meeting at which a quorum is present, or,

-- At the next General Meeting of the Membership, a member shall be elected to fill the remainder of the term of office, or to a full two-year term if the previous term has expired.
+- At the next Annual General Meeting of the Membership, a member shall be elected to fill the remainder of the term of office, or to a full two-year term if the previous term has expired.

 - The Board of Directors shall consist of no fewer than three (3) and no more than ten (10) Directors.
 The Board will fix, by resolution, as necessary from time to time, the exact number of Directors within the above limits.

-- Failure of Directors to preform duties
+- Failure of Directors to Perform Duties

-- Any Director who fails to attend two consecutive duly-called meetings of the Board will be considered to have resigned their post, unless a majority of the remaining Directors deems the absence was justified.
+- Any Director who fails to attend two consecutive duly called meetings of the Board will be considered to have resigned their post, unless a majority of the remaining Directors deems the absence was justified.